Regional and interstate students

 As a regional student, you may be eligible to receive special consideration towards your application based on your location.

-Swinburne offers Relocation and Equity Awards, and Commonwealth Learning Scholarships for rural, regional and interstate students commencing university studies.
-These awards are designed to assist with study-related costs and are based on academic merit and financial need.
+Swinburne offers Access 1st Year Undergraduate Scholarships for rural and regional students commencing university studies.
+These awards are designed to assist with study-related costs and are based on social disadvantage and financial need.

 Assistance for indigenous students